Save to PINTEREST- Simply HOVER over ANY image & look for the SAVE button in the top left corner.

 I mean don’t get me wrong, I like ground beef meatballs I just feel like they do not fit in to all recipes.
 Like this one.
 A ground beef meatball just wouldn’t go as well with the sauce as the ground chicken does.

 NOTE* if you would like additional sauce, double the recipe and pour half in during the last few minutes of cooking.
-Easy Sesame Chicken Meatballs !
+Usually the restaurants smother any Chinese sesame chicken recipe with too much sauce and the flavor of the vegetables get lost.
+So we intentionally do not make a lot of sauce for this recipe.

 - For the meatballs